nus-cs2103-AY2122S1/ip/docs/README.md

 Your data is saved in a text file in the following path: `/[JAR_file_location]/data/duke.txt`.
 It is recommended that you do not modify the data unless you are familiar with the data's save format.</br>
-:exclamation: If your data format is invalid, Duke will create a temporary session for you.
-No data will be saved to `duke.txt`.
+:heavy_exclamation_mark: If your data format is invalid, Duke will create a temporary session for you.
+No data will be saved to
+`duke.txt`.